nktnlx/data_analysis_course/11_telegram_bot_airflow_reporting/README.md

-This is the tenth dataset analyzed by me while passing [data analysis course](https://karpov.courses/) I've enrolled in January 2021.
+This is the eleventh dataset analyzed by me while passing [data analysis course](https://karpov.courses/) I've enrolled in January 2021.

 Telegram Bot Airflow Reporting  -- reading an advertising campaign data from Google Docs spreadsheet, creating pandas dataframe to calculate clicks, views, **CTR** and money spent on the campaign.
 Calculating day by day change of the metrics, writing report with results to a txt file and sending this file via telegram bot to your mobile phone.
 The script is executed by Airflow every Monday at 12:00 p.m.